A Nightmare on Elm Street (2010 film): Filming

-With a budget of $35 million, principal photography began on May 5, 2009 and officially wrapped on July 10 the same year.
+With a budget of $35 million, principal photography began on May 5, 2009, and officially wrapped on July 10 the same year.
 Because of the positive experiences Platinum Dunes' producers had in the area when producing The Amityville Horror and The Unborn, they chose to film in Illinois.
 Platinum Dunes also received a thirty percent tax break for filming in the state.
 The producers looked for locations that were "old and decaying" to mirror the look of Krueger.
 They settled on the Ryerson Steel warehouse on the west side of Chicago to film most of the scenes in which the townspeople burn Krueger alive.

 New Line contracted with two high schools in Illinois, Elk Grove High School and John Hersey High School, to shoot scenes for the remake.
 According to Nancy Holman, principal of Elk Grove High, the studio contacted schools across the nation looking for one that had a swimming pool.
 Although filming took place at both schools, neither was identified by name.
 The studio cast 200 extras for various school scenes, including one in the pool, but required that all students who auditioned be at least 16 years old.
 Lenore Gonzales Bragaw, school board president, was initially apprehensive about the deal as she disliked the idea of the studio filming "scenes of violence" at the schools; Bragaw agreed once she was assured that no one would be killed during the pool scenes.

 On May 22, 2009, the Nightmare on Elm Street film crew went on location to the city of Gary, Indiana to film scenes at a Methodist church.
 The studio had negotiated with the city for months before finally settling on a deal.
-According to Ben Clement, the executive director of the Gary Office of Film and Television, the studio was looking for "an architectural style that would fit the story line of the film".
+According to Ben Clement, the executive director of the Gary Office of Film and Television, the studio was looking for "an architectural style that would fit the storyline of the film".
 The film crew returned to the streets of Gary first in June to film a dream sequence that takes place on Elm Street and later in December to shoot some scenes in a diner.

 According to Fuller and Form, Warner Bros. suggested A Nightmare on Elm Street be released in 3D because of the increased box office revenue of recent 3D films.
 It was the opinion of the Platinum Dunes producers that if a film was not initially conceived as 3D, then it should not be converted to 3D; Fuller and Form fought the studio to keep the remake 2D.
 Warner Bros. and Platinum Dunes came to agree that a 3D movie would not be "the best version of the movie".